 Dr Amanda Phoon Nguyen

 Perth and Darwin Oral Medicine Specialist.
-University of Western Australia PhD Candidate, Adjunct Senior Lecturer.
-Australian Dental Association (WA) Treasurer.
+Consultant Perth Children's Hospital.
+University of Western Australia and Curtin University Adjunct Senior Lecturer.
 TEDx and Public Speaker.
 Educator.
 Not-for Profit Board Director.

 Amanda Phoon Nguyen is an Oral Medicine Specialist.
 Her clinical and research interests include orofacial pain, oral mucosal disorders, temporomandibular disorders, dental sleep medicine and paediatric oral medicine.
 In plain language, this includes things such as red and white patches in the mouth, mouth ulcers, changes in the tissues of your mouth, oral cancer and precancer, jaw pain, jaw clicking and locking, teeth grinding, saliva and salivary gland problems, headaches, facial pain and devices to wear for snoring and obstructive sleep apnoea.

 Amanda is known for her clinical expertise, approachability, devotion to patient care, and masterful ability to harness modern technology, especially social media, to support her patients and share her passion for oral medicine.
 Amanda completed her specialist training at the University of Western Australia, and her understanding of oral medicine became personal when a family member developed oral cancer.
 When Amanda completed her training, she was even more motivated to help others.
-Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment at the Oral Health Centre of Western Australia.
+Today, she is happy to support patients in her role as clinician at POMDSC, and with her public appointment as a Consultant at the Perth Children's Hospital.

 Amanda is heavily involved with various professional committees.
-She is Treasurer of ADA(WA), Secretary of RACDS(WA), Co-Chair of the Australasian Sleep Association Dental Sleep Medicine Council, Treasurer of the International Association for Dental Research (Perth Region), and Vice President of the Dental Specialists Society of Western Australia.
-Amanda holds Certificate of Advanced Dental Leadership.
+She is President of Women in Dentistry WA, Chair of the Scientific and Education Committee of the Oral Medicine Academy of Australasia, Secretary of RACDS(WA), immediate past Chair of the Australasian Sleep Association Dental Sleep Medicine Council, and Treasurer of the International Association for Dental Research (Perth Region).
+Amanda holds Certificate of Advanced Dental Leadership, a Graduate Certificate in Health Leadership, and Membership of the Australian Institute of Company Directors.

 Both in her role as a clinician and without, Amanda is committed to public service.
 A proud Royal Australian Navy ex-servicewoman, she enjoyed serving her country.
 Today, she carries on assisting her peers, students, and patients by teaching and raising awareness for oral medicine at the University, on social media platforms, dental forums, and special interest pages.
 Amanda's hard work paid off when her project on Improving Compliance in Head and Neck cancer patients received a Wrigley Company Foundation ADHF Community Service Grant.
-She has been awarded Fellowship of the Pierre Fauchard Academy and Fellowship of the International College of Dentists for services to the profession.
+She has been awarded an Australian Dental Association Valuable Service Award, RACDS College Service Award, Fellowship of the Pierre Fauchard Academy, Fellowship of the International College of Dentists and Fellowship of the Academy of Dentistry International for services to the profession.

 At your appointment with Amanda, you can expect a friendly smile, a listening ear, clinical expertise, excellent communication, and genuine empathy.
 Amanda is fluent in Mandarin.